wangliang1124/Test-Field/16.FE-interview/interview1.md

 * 36.What tools and techniques do you use debugging JavaScript code?
   + Chrome Dev Tools.

-* 37.What language constructions do you use for iterating over object properties and array items?
+* 37.What language constructions do you use for iterating over object properties and array items? [基础]
   + Array
     + for
-    + forEach
+    + forEach\every\some\filter\map
   + Object
     + for(var key in obj) { if(obj.hasOwnProperty(key)){ // 过滤不可枚举属性 } }
     + Object.keys(obj).forEach